PLOS/named-entity.service/config/docker-maven-plugin/README.md

 This Maven plugin attaches a shutdown hook to the jvm which stops and removes the Docker instance used in NED's build process (neddb).

-Build and deploy to Maven repo.
+Build and deploy this plugin to Maven repo.

     mvn clean install